Frequently Asked Questions (FAQ) for Prospective Applicants

 Do you provide application fee waivers/assistance for Ph.D. applicants?

-We have a limited budget for providing application fee waivers to Ph.D. program applicants.
-The funds for providing application fee waivers during the 2023-2024 admissions cycle (i.e., to begin in Fall 2024) have been exhausted; no more application fee waivers can be given this year.
+We have, historically, had a limited budget for providing application fee waivers to Ph.D. program applicants.
+A budget for application fee waivers in the 2024-2025 admissions cycle (i.e., to begin in Fall 2025) has not been set yet, so application fee waivers cannot be granted at this time.

 In order to request an application fee waiver, please take the following steps: